EsraGurbuzf/algorithms-and-programming-ii-semester-capstone-project-EsraGurbuzf/README_TemplateForYou.md

 ## Live Demo

-A live demo of this application is available at: [Insert Streamlit Cloud URL here]
+A live demo of this application is available at: [(https://kruskalgorithm.streamlit.app/)]

 ## Limitations and Future Improvements